jboss-developer/jboss-eap-quickstarts/spring-greeter/README.md

 * `<tx:jta-transaction-manager/>` and `<tx:annotation-driven/>` are configured in `/src/main/webapp/WEB-INF/spring-business-context.xml`
 * Methods in UserDaoImpl are marked as `@Transactional`, which Spring, using aspect oriented programming, surrounds with boilerplate code to make the methods transactional

+When you deploy this example, two users are automatically created for you: emuster and jdoe.
+This data is located in the `src/main/resources/init-db.sql` file.

 To test this example: